safespring/docs/content/backup/status.md

 process will be incremental we expect full mitigation to take time in the order of several days.
 Our goal is to better the sitatuion as quickly as possible.

-Updates will be communciated on https://status.safespring.com and this web page.
+Updates will be communciated on this web page.